cybervisiontech/cdap-packs/etl-pack/README.rst

   }

 In this example unit-test uses HBaseTestBase utility provided by unit-testing framework to test output into external HBase table using HBaseSink.
-When only internal Reactor components (like DataSets) are used by the application, unit-tests are simplified even further, as shown in code below.
+When only internal CDAP components (like DataSets) are used by the application, unit-tests are simplified even further, as shown in code below.

 .. code:: java

-  public class MyApplicationTest extends ReactorTestBase {
+  public class MyApplicationTest extends TestBase {
     @Test
     private void testETL() throws Exception {
       // deploy etl app